Project-SimPM/SimPM/README.md

 SimPM follows the same process-based discrete-event simulation style popularized by libraries like SimPy, but it is a **self-contained** toolkit focused on project and construction management.
+Here's how SimPM compares to SimPy:

+**Entity and Attribute Support**

+- **SimPy**: Entities are passive objects that require custom classes and manual attribute management.
+- **SimPM**: Entities are first-class objects with built-in support for attributes like ``start_time``, ``end_time``, and custom properties.
+You can easily track entity-specific data throughout simulation.

+**Automatic Logging and Analytics**

+- **SimPy**: Requires manual event logging and custom code to track waiting times, queue lengths, and resource utilization.
+Data collection is the user's responsibility.
+- **SimPM**: Provides **automatic tabular logging** out of the box—events, queue lengths, waiting times, and resource utilization are tracked automatically and exported as pandas-friendly tables ready for analysis and visualization.

+**Waiting Time and Utilization Reporting**

+- **SimPy**: No built-in support for calculating or reporting waiting times and utilization statistics.
+Users must implement custom metrics collection.
+- **SimPM**: Automatic calculation and reporting of waiting times per entity and per resource, utilization percentages, and queue statistics without extra code.

+**Dashboard and Visualization**

+- **SimPy**: No visualization or dashboard features; all output requires custom plotting and analysis.
+- **SimPM**: Includes an **optional interactive dashboard** (powered by Plotly Dash) that displays timelines, queue behavior, resource bottlenecks, and completion time distributions automatically after each run.

+**Probability Distributions**

+- **SimPy**: Uses only deterministic values or raw random number generation.
+Implementing distributions like triangular, beta, or empirical requires custom code and significant manual labour.
+- **SimPM**: Includes a rich library of **project-friendly distributions** (triangular, beta, trapezoidal, normal, exponential, uniform, empirical) pre-built and optimized for three-point estimates and Monte Carlo schedule risk analysis.
+Distributions integrate seamlessly with ``Entity.do()``, making stochastic simulation straightforward.

+**Stochastic Simulation**

+- **SimPy**: Stochastic simulation requires manual integration of random sampling and distribution logic throughout your model.
+- **SimPM**: Full **stochastic simulation support** is integrated—define durations as distributions, and the framework handles sampling and uncertainty propagation automatically.

 You do **not** need to install or know SimPy to use SimPM: you work directly with `simpm.des`, `simpm.dist`, and the higher-level project modelling and dashboard features described above.
+All the tools needed for project management and construction process simulation are built in and ready to use.

 ## Using SimPM
 Getting started quickly: